sous-chefs/daemontools/README.md

 ## Usage

 Include the daemontools recipe on nodes that should have daemontools installed for managing services.
-Use the `daemontools_service` LWRP for any services that should be managed by daemontools.
+Use the `daemontools_service` custom resource for any services that should be managed by daemontools.
 In your cookbooks where `daemontools_service` is used, create the appropriate run and log-run scripts for your service.
 For example if the service is "flowers":

 ```ruby
 daemontools_service "flowers" do